hapax/hapax.github.io/assets/binomial.md

 The usual proof involves calculus.
-Here, we present a sketchy shortcut and an elementary longcut, neither of which involves calculus.
+Here, we present a sketchy shortcut and an elementary longcut, neither of which involves calculus, strictly speaking.
-We derive the quadratic term by similar means, and end with an application.
+We also derive the quadratic term, and end with a fun application to finding roots.

 #### Sketchy shortcut